cog-imperial/drill-scheduling/README.md

 This repository contains an implementation of the drill scheduling problem outlined in Section 3.2 of [A robust approach to warped Gaussian process-constrained optimization](https://arxiv.org/abs/2006.08222).

-If you use this work, please cite our work as:
+If you use this work, please cite our paper:

     @misc{Wiebe2020robust,
           title={A robust approach to warped Gaussian process-constrained optimization},